jaderigby/segments/README.md

 ## Custom Whitespace ##

-The panel web component includes a "whitespace" attribute.
+The panel web component includes a "space" attribute.
 This allows you to adjust a panel's whitespace inline.
 This can be beneficial when certain panels needed adjusted when doing a stacked layout.
 For example:

 ```
 <panel-wrapper id="hero">